gfabricante/ERT_Project/README.md

     - any variable that can be defined before the loop was defined with a helper function
 - After implementing these changes, the new code had an elapsed time of 205.84 seconds

-***note:*** There were some conflicting issues with GPROF and Mac OS so as a result, we were forced to take a more "archaic" approaches to measure our benchmarks.
+***note:*** There were some conflicting issues with GPROF and Mac OS so as a result, we were forced to take a more "archaic" approache to measure our benchmarks.

 ### 2. Coordinate_Transformation